Avenatti to attend event frequented by presidential hopefuls

 Associated Press

+"Extremely honored to be included as one of the speakers," Avenatti tweeted.
+"It promises to be a great event as always!"

-Avenatti is best known for representing Daniels in her lawsuit against President Donald Trump following an alleged 2006 affair, which Trump denies.
+Avenatti is best known for representing Daniels in her lawsuit against President Donald Trump.
+For months, he has dominated cable news shows, taunting Trump in interviews and baiting him and his lawyers in tweets.

-Earlier this month, Avenatti said he would run against Trump if the president seeks re-election and no one else with a good chance of defeating him steps up.
+Earlier this month, Avenatti tweeted that he would run against Trump if the president seeks re-election and no one else with a good chance of defeating him steps up.

+"IF (big) he seeks re-election, I will run, but only if I think that there is no other candidate in the race that has a REAL chance at beating him.
+We can't relive 2016.
+I love this country, our values and our people too much to sit by while they are destroyed. #FightClub #Basta," he tweeted.

+Daniels, whose real name is Stephanie Clifford, has said she had sex with Trump in 2006, when he was married, but Trump has denied it.
+Days before the 2016 presidential election, she was paid $130,000 to stay silent in a deal handled by Trump's personal attorney Michael Cohen.
+She is suing to invalidate the nondisclosure agreement.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.